 The Master Brewers Higher Education Advisory Committee is a division of the Master Brewers Association (founded in 1887) that exists to support educational institutions offering courses in brewing and fermentation through approved guidelines and learning objectives.
 You’ll find these curricula in two- and four-year degree programs across the country along with a handful of certificate programs, which generally span a 10- to 18-week period.

-Currently, the following schools offer recognized Master Brewers Association programs in various areas of concentration: Appalachian State University, Central New Mexico Community College, Colorado State University, Kalamazoo Valley Community College, Kwantlen Polytechnic University, Metropolitan State University of Denver, Oregon State University, Skagit Valley College, Southern Illinois University, UC Davis, and the University of South Florida-St. Petersburg.
+Currently, the following schools offer recognized Master Brewers Association programs in various areas of concentration: Central New Mexico Community College, Colorado State University, MiraCosta College, and the Pennsylvania College of Technology.
 The cost of each program depends on the schools' tuition rates, but you can read up on and apply for a handful of different scholarships and/or the discounted rate lottery on the MBAA’s Course Scholarships page.

-Best Culinary: The Art and Science of Brewing at The Culinary Institute of America (Hyde Park, New York Campus)
+The Art and Science of Brewing at The Culinary Institute of America (Hyde Park,

 Food is, of course, an essential complement to the beer-drinking experience, so it makes perfect sense that the Culinary Institute of America (CIA) would be home to an award-winning teaching microbrewery located on the Hyde Park, New York, campus.
 At The Brewery at the CIA, students learn all there is to know about the brewing process as they hone their skills hands-on in the production of the school’s two flagship craft brands, Cleaver IPA and Mise en Place Wit.
 This program has been around since 2015 (it launched as a collaboration between the CIA and Brooklyn Brewery) and is available as an elective to students in bachelor's degree programs.

 One of the school’s objectives is to showcase beer as a drink that’s as food friendly as wine.
-Tuition for one semester at the Hyde Park campus costs $18,765 plus fees, but the CIA offers a variety of scholarships and financial aid options.
+Tuition, board/meal plan, and fees for one semester at the Hyde Park campus costs $19,270.
+Residence hall costs are extra.
+The CIA offers a variety of scholarships and financial aid options.

 Brewing is a scientific process, and the World Brewing Academy’s (WBA) Brewing Technology syllabus takes a deep dive into the nitty-gritty of it all.
 This program is a collaboration between the Doemens Academy in Munich and Chicago’s Siebel Institute of Technology and is available in both online and in-person format (or a mix of both).
 To get started, simply choose entry level, intermediate, or advanced on the WBA website to explore the options.

-Advanced students take Advanced Brewing Theory ($10,700), a 20-week Master Brewer Program ($27,980), or an international diploma program in brewing technology ($18,000).
-Check the WBA website for the most up-to-date semester availability and information.
+Advanced students take Advanced Brewing Theory ($10,700), a 20-week Master Brewer Program, or an international diploma program in brewing technology.
+Check the WBA website for the most up-to-date semester availability and pricing information.

 What Is a Beer Brewing Class?